Court knocks judge, suggests he's in 'wrong line of work'

 “If a trial judge is unable to follow the law as determined by a higher appellate court, the trial judge is in the wrong line of work,” the appeals court said in a 3-0 opinion Tuesday.

-Dawn Marie Dixon-Bey, 49, claimed self-defense but was convicted of second-degree murder in the fatal stabbing of her boyfriend.
+Dawn Marie Dixon-Bey, 49, claimed self-defense and was convicted of second-degree murder in the fatal stabbing of Greg Stack.

-The appeals court said McBain treated Dixon-Bey as if she were convicted of premeditated first-degree murder.
+The appeals court, however, said McBain treated Dixon-Bey as if she were convicted of premeditated first-degree murder.
 The court noted that the judge grilled her and interrupted her right to speak.

+“She stabbed the victim in the heart not once, but twice, and murdered him in cold blood. ...
+She planned it,” McBain said at the hearing in 2020.

-“The trial court’s conduct and statements may warrant investigation by the Judicial Tenure Commission,” said judges Amy Ronayne Krause, Jane Markey and Douglas Shapiro, referring to a watchdog agency.
+McBain's conduct "may warrant investigation by the Judicial Tenure Commission,” said judges Amy Ronayne Krause, Jane Markey and Douglas Shapiro, referring to a watchdog agency.

 McBain's office declined to comment Wednesday.